 What are pasilla peppers?

-Pasilla peppers are the dried form of poblano peppers and they are mild to medium spicy peppers that are on the large side.
-There is often confusion in stores, as I found out, where many stores label fresh poblano peppers pasilla peppers. making them perfect to stuff and bake.
-I love spicy foods, and I have yet to find a really spicy pasilla pepper.
+Pasilla peppers are the dried form of poblano peppers and are mild to medium spicy peppers on the large side.
+There is often confusion in stores, as I found out, where many stores label fresh poblano peppers and pasilla peppers. making them perfect to stuff and bake.
+I love spicy foods, but I have yet to find a spicy pasilla pepper.
 Pasilla peppers are in stores year-round, thanks to moderate Mexican weather.

 Pasilla Peppers aka Poblano Peppers

-The fresh produce section is huge and when I first and saw these big fresh pasilla peppers, I knew they would make a great stuffed pepper dish.
+The fresh produce section is huge, and when I first saw these big fresh pasilla peppers, I knew they would make a great stuffed pepper dish.
 Pasilla peppers are also known as poblano peppers.
 A lot of people wonder if Chile Pasillas are hot.

-These peppers do have mild to moderate heat...but if you clean out the seeds before you make this recipe, they won't be too spicy.
+These peppers have mild to moderate heat, but if you clean out the seeds before making this recipe, they won't be too spicy.
 Pasilla peppers are mild and widely liked.
 I also picked up a bunch of spring onions and fresh cilantro to cook into the meat.

-You can roast pasilla peppers, but I found they hold up better when they are stuffed with the ground beef when they are raw.
-This way the flavors all bake together.
+You can roast pasilla peppers, but I found they hold up better when they are stuffed with ground beef when they are raw.
+This way, the flavors all bake together.